 A Deeper Dive into Temperature Conversion

 The Celsius scale, originally called the centigrade scale, was developed by Swedish astronomer Anders Celsius in the mid-18th century.
-Celsius chose the freezing and boiling points of water as his reference points, dividing the range between them into 100 equal parts.
+Now, celsius chose the freezing and boiling points of water as his reference points, dividing the range between them into 100 equal parts.
 This made the Celsius scale inherently more intuitive for scientific use and calculations.

 Real-World Applications of Temperature Conversion